Wilowisp98/boardom_buster/readme.md

 ## Disclaimer

-This project is not affiliated with BoardGameGeek.
-All game data is sourced from the publicly available BGG API.
+This project is not affiliated with or endorsed by [BoardGameGeek](https://boardgamegeek.com/) (BGG).
+All game data is sourced from the publicly available BGG API and is used solely for educational and hobby purposes.
+There is no monetary intent behind this project.